Many people today are confused about whether flossing teeth is actually necessary for good oral health.

 If you buy conventional floss, it’s hard to know what the floss is made from as labeling requirements for this personal care product are weak.
 However, even if made from nylon or natural silk, holistic dentists do not recommend most floss anyway.

-The reason is because the vast majority of floss manufacturers wax their products.
+The reason is that the vast majority of floss manufacturers wax their products.
 Whether natural or synthetic, the wax can adhere to the teeth during flossing.
 This can prevent minerals and other beneficial properties in the saliva from contacting some areas of the tooth’s surface possibly inhibiting natural tooth remineralization.
-(8).
+(9).

 Holistic Tooth Flossing Method